 The Big Book of Disney Songs

-The Big Book of Disney Songs is ideal for beginner violinists that love the music of Disney.
+Just as the Star Wars book is perfect for fans of that franchise, The Big Book of Disney Songs is ideal for beginner violinists that love the music of Disney.
+To note, this book has received several reviews stating that it is not for the first-year beginner player.
 It has some slightly more advanced key signatures and tricky rhythms (often found in popular music).
 It’s possible that the talented and advanced player might be able to play a few songs in their first year, but it’s probably best to hold off a year to make sure nobody is getting frustrated, unable to play their favorite songs.

 The Lord of the Rings Instrumental Solos